node-apn/node-apn/doc/connection.markdown

 Emitted when a notification has been sent to Apple - not a guarantee that it has been accepted by Apple, an error relating to it may occur later on.
 A notification may also be "transmitted" several times if a preceding notification caused an error requiring retransmission.

+### Event: 'drain'

+`function () {}`

+Emitted when all pending notifications have been transmitted to Apple and the pending queue is empty.
+This may be called more than once if a notification error occurs and notifications must be re-sent.

 ### Event: 'cacheTooSmall'

 `function (sizeDifference) { }`